 It’s called putting in a corset back and it looks like this when you are finished:

-I have not had to do this alteration yet, but my friend Christy, who owns an alteration shop in North Carolina does them all the time!
+I do not do this alteration very often, but my friend Christy, who owns 2 alteration shops in North Carolina does them all the time!

 She is the one who has given us the instructions for this alteration.